jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 In your repository you should also include a file called README-SHRDLITE, again describing what’s in each file (outside of what we expect) and any relevant high-level descriptions or discussion of your implementations.
 This file is very important!
 This is where you describe what extensions you have implemented and how they work.
 Don’t forget to suggest examples that show off your extensions and other peculiarities of your system.

+=== Note about duplicate usernames on github ===

+By Michele Bizzoca : after having updated my linux distribution, by mistake I started using a new github username, "gentzen", instead of the original one, "mbx_uni_aka".
+Then, please, consider commits from both these usernames as mine.

 === Files we have edited after forking ===

 ExampleWorlds.ts : Since we extended the WorldState interface when implementing